MicrosoftDocs/nav-content/dynamics-nav-app/marketing-industry-groups.md

 ---
-title: Set Up Industry Groups for Contact Companies| Microsoft Docs
+title: Set Up Industry Groups for Contact Companies
 description: Describes how to define an industry group and assign it to a contact company, for example, the retail industry or the automobile industry.
 services: project-madeira
 documentationcenter: ''